How to Travel Around Mexico by Bus for CHEAP

 They might go all night, so you’ll save on a hotel room too.

 I don’t know third-class buses for all of Mexico.
 I mostly use them when I travel south, so I left some suggestions below.
-Please give us your suggestions, especially for the north.
+Please give us your suggestions in the comments.

-Cheap bus to Oaxaca City and the Oaxaca coast
+Cheap bus from Mexico City to Oaxaca City and the Oaxaca coast

 In Mexico City there is a line called FYPSA.
 It is near the Blvd.
 Pto.
 Aereo metro stop, about a ten-minute walk from the station.